Learn how to cook wheat berries perfectly every time! This chewy, nutty whole grain is a delicious addition to soups, salads, bowls, and more.

 When I lived in Austin, I bought wheat berries all the time from the bulk bins at our grocery store.
 But when we moved to Chicago, I couldn’t find them anywhere – not in bulk, not pre-bagged, nothing.
 Finally, this fall, I noticed a local wheat grower selling organic wheat berries at our farmers market.
 I love pairing this earthy whole grain with autumn ingredients like squash, kale, and dried cranberries, so I knew I had to get some.

 Since then, I’ve been tossing wheat berries into salads and side dishes like crazy!
 For how delicious they are, I don’t think they get nearly enough attention.
 They have a delightful chewy texture and sweet, nutty flavor.
 Plus, they’re chock-full of nutrients.
 They’re the least processed, whole grain form of the wheat that we often eat in wheat flour and wheat bread.
 (You could even use them to mill your own flour if you wanted!)
 In any case, because the whole wheat kernel is left intact, wheat berries have a high protein content, and they’re rich in iron, dietary fiber, and vitamins.
-If you’ve never cooked with them, I highly recommend you try it!
+If you’ve never cooked with them, I highly recommend you try them!

 How to Cook Wheat Berries